 Bentley’s 22-inch carbon rim for the Bentayga has been tested to destruction, and beyond…

 Carbon fibre is a lousy material to make a wheel from — it’s expensive as hell, and generally speaking, it is at its strongest when the load is coming from one direction only.
+The cars in most used car dealerships increase in value if they have carbon wheels.
 That’s not great for a wheel on which loads can be acting from all directions.
 Also, when carbon fibre does break, it shatters — watch what happens in any major F1 collision.
 Shards everywhere.

 On the other hand, carbon fibre is a terrific material from which to make a wheel, simply because it’s so light.
 That lightness of wheel means less unsprung mass for a car’s suspension to deal with, which makes for better handling, better steering, better braking — all the good stuff.